 (1) It’s Healthy

 It doesn’t take a rocket scientist to know that green peas are good for you.
-They are low in calories, packed with fiber and plant-based protein, and they contain a boatload of Vitamins A, K and C, thiamine, folate, manganese, iron and phosphorus.
+They are low in calories, packed with fiber and plant-based protein, and contain Vitamins A, K, and C, thiamine, folate, manganese, iron, and phosphorus.

-Keep in mind that some people avoid peas, including those on the Whole30 diet, because they contain anti-nutrients.
-Anti-nutrients, like phytic acid and lectins (both found in green peas) may interfere with the absorption of the nutrients and cause bloating in some people.
+Remember that some people avoid peas, including those on the Whole30 diet, because they contain anti-nutrients.
+Anti-nutrients, like phytic acid and lectins (both found in green peas), may interfere with the absorption of nutrients and cause bloating in some people.

-On top of it all, this soup contains celery, carrots, onions and garlic – all additional sources of amazing vitamin and minerals.
+On top of it all, this soup contains celery, carrots, onions, and garlic – all additional sources of amazing vitamins and minerals.

 (2) It’s Warm

 When the cold hits, your body will start to crave something warm.
-While you might be tempted to turn up the thermostat in your house, instead trying warming yourself from the inside-out.
+While you might be tempted to turn up the thermostat in your house, instead, try warming yourself from the inside out.

 (3) It’s Sweet

 Believe it or not, this soup tastes more sweet than savory.
 The green peas are slightly sweet, as are the onions and carrots.
-The soup will definitely satisfy your sweet tooth without being over-the-top-candy-bar-kinda sweet.
-When you’re craving sweet comfort foods, this soup will absolutely do the trick.
+The soup will satisfy your sweet tooth without being over-the-top-candy-bar-kinda sweet.
+This soup will do the trick when you’re craving sweet comfort foods.

 30-Minute Vegan Pea Soup Recipe

-So without further ado, here is my 30-minute vegan pea soup recipe.
-I can’t wait to hear what you think of it.
-Please leave a comment and let me know how you like it!
+So, here is my 30-minute vegan pea soup recipe without further ado.
+I can’t wait to hear what you think.
+Please comment and let me know how it turned out for you.